-Subject: Request for Quotation for services "Database for modeling and simulation of pollutants transport in the Baikal Basin" Project: 00078317, Integrated Natural Resource Management in the Baikal Basin Transboundary Ecosystem Case reference: RFQ/EMO/2012-011 (IWC-78317)
+Subject: Request for Quotation for services "Baikal Information Center (BIC) Conception" Project: 00078317, Integrated Natural Resource Management in the Baikal Basin Transboundary Ecosystem Case reference: RFQ/EMO/2012-016 (IWC-78317)

 - 1. The United Nations Office for Project Services (hereinafter "UNOPS") is pleased to invite you to submit a quotation for supply of the services described in Annex I to this Request for Quotation.

-- We would appreciate receiving your quotation on or before 21 May 2012 10:00 a.m.
+- We would appreciate receiving your quotation on or before 25 May 2012 10:00 a.m.
 Irkutsk time via e-mail DmitriP@unops.org (it must not exceed 8MB) or fax +7 3012 27-50-04 to the attention of Dmitry Popov.
 Please specify above project and reference number on your quotation.

 - Any requests for clarification should be referred to: Contact Person: Dmitry Popov

 Office: UNOPS

 Address: Room: 13,

 8, Sakhyanovoy Str.,

 670047, Buryatia, The Russian Federation